Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_fireworks.md

-# Add Victory Fireworks
+# Add Fireworks

-Excellent, Math Wizard!
-Your times table works perfectly!
-But learning should be FUN!
-Let's add victory fireworks!
-Can you celebrate each correct answer?

-## 🎯 Today's Mission
-Add fireworks after each answer to make math exciting!
+Add celebrations after each answer!

-## 📚 Before You Start
-You know how to use loops to print times tables.

-## Let's Do It!
+## What to Do
-1. Read the code - see the celebration after each answer!
+1. Press Run
-2. Press the green **Run** button
+2. See the fireworks!
-3. Feel the victory!

 ```python
 # Print the 5 times table with fireworks!